tiramisulabs/seyfert-docs/src/content/docs/commands/options.md

 title: Command Options
 ---

+In this page we list all the options functions that you can use to create options for your commands, a briefly example how to setup commands was given in [Creating your first command](/guides/first-command#using-options)

-Each function takes the following parameters:
+In general each function takes the following parameters, then some functions have some specific parameters:
 - **description**: The description of the option.
-- **required**?: If the option is required.
+- **required**?: Whether the option is required.
-- **value**?: Callback where you can filter the value sent by discord before it reaches the main command.
+- **value**?: Callback where you filter the value sent by discord before it reaches the main command.
 [How to use here](#using-the-value-callback)
 ## Type Options

 ### createStringOption